How Meeker, a small hunter's haven, became a medical destination

 Billionaires have also discovered the Meeker area.
 Henry Kravis had owned a 4,000-acre ranch and a 19,000-sq-ft home east of Meeker for two decades before he sold it to a foreign LLC in 2020.
 Former Goldman Sachs president Jon Winkelried owns two nearby ranches.

 Dr. Kevin Borchard — the magnet for the medical pilgrimages to Meeker — was still a toddler when his attorney father, Kent Borchard — currently the mayor of Meeker — moved his family to town from Boulder.
 Dr. Borchard said he grew up loving the small-town atmosphere of Meeker.
-After medical school at the University of Colorado, a stint as a Navy doctor, a Boston fellowship in adult reconstructive surgery under some of the top surgeons in the country, and a couple of years practicing in neighboring Craig, Borchard decided he wanted to practice fulltime back in the place that feels like his hometown.
+After medical school at the University of Colorado, a stint as an Air Force doctor, a Boston fellowship in adult reconstructive surgery under some of the top surgeons in the country, and a couple of years practicing in neighboring Craig, Borchard decided he wanted to practice full time back in the place that feels like his hometown.

 The hometown feel for Borchard has broad tentacles.
 Besides his father, the mayor, Dr. Borchard’s brother Kristofer is the director of surgical services for the orthopedic clinic.
 Two of his sisters are physicians.
 Borchards are on nearly all local boards.
 Borchard’s father-in-law is a retired physician in Meeker.
 Dr. Borchard and Kristofer also opened the Smoking River Brewery in Meeker last year, which has become a local gathering place.

-Note: CORRECTION: This story was updated Nov.
-29, 2022, at 11:34 a.m. to reflect that Dr. Kevin Borchard served in the U.S. Air Force.
-Rachel Gates’ work was also updated.
-She is marketing director for Pioneers Medical Center and director of its foundation.